awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-start-human-loop.md

 To create and start a human loop, you will need a flow definition ARN\.
 To learn how to create a flow definition \(or human review workflow\), see [Create a Human Review Workflow](a2i-create-flow-definition.md)\.

+**Important**
+Amazon A2I requires all S3 buckets that contain human loop input image data have a CORS policy attached\.
+To learn more about this change, see [CORS Permission Requirement](a2i-permissions-security.md#a2i-cors-update)\.

 ## Create and Start a Human Loop for a Built\-in Task Type<a name="a2i-human-loop-built-in-task-type"></a>

-To start a human loop for a built\-in task type jobs use the corresponding service's API to provide your input data and to configure the human loop\.
+To start a human loop using a built\-in task type, use the corresponding service's API to provide your input data and to configure the human loop\.
 For Amazon Textract, you use the `AnalyzeDocument` API operation\.
 For Amazon Rekognition, you use the `DetectModerationLabels` API operation\.
 You can use the AWS CLI, or a language\-specific SDK to create requests using these API operations\.

 **Important**
 When you create a human loop using a built\-in task type, you can use `DataAttributes` to specify a set of `ContentClassifiers` related to the input provided to the `StartHumanLoop` operation\.
 Use content classifiers to declare that your content is free of personally identifiable information or adult content\.